The joy of vax: The people giving the shots are seeing hope, and it’s contagious

 “If I felt like my fingers were too cold, I would — I know it’s a big no-no for our uniforms, but I would stick my hands in my pockets,” she says.

-At the University of New Mexico’s basketball arena, Christina O’Connell, clinic director at University of New Mexico Health, has been sinking shots — into muscle tissue.
-Sometimes there’s entertainment for the patients: the team practices while people get vaccinated on the concourse level.
+At the University of New Mexico’s basketball arena, O’Connell, clinic director at University of New Mexico Health, has been sinking shots — into muscle tissue.
+Sometimes there’s entertainment for the patients: The team practices while people get vaccinated on the concourse level.
 Check-in attendants greet people arriving at the arena (known affectionately as “The Pit”) for appointments with pompoms and cheers.

-“Patients just love it,” says O’Connell.
+“Patients just love it,” O’Connell says.
 “I mean, people miss coming here.
 This is a big deal in Albuquerque.”

-O’Connell recalls vaccinating a man who lost his mother to covid the night before and still showed up for his appointment, which made all the nurses cry.
-She also remembers a husband and wife who showed up in matching homemade vaccine T-shirts — crossed syringes and the phrase “two and done” — to get their final dose.
+O’Connell recalls vaccinating a man who lost his mother to covid-19 the night before and still showed up for his appointment, which made all the nurses cry.
+She also remembers a husband and wife who showed up in matching homemade vaccine T-shirts — crossed syringes and the phrase “Two and done” — to get their final doses.

-When Gladis Castro reports for a vaccination shift at Dodger Stadium, one of the biggest distribution sites in the country, she checks in at 6:30 a.m. and begins to fill her cart with supplies — alcohol, gauze, a sharps container, and coolers of vaccine.
+When Gladis Castro checks in for her 6:30 a.m. vaccination shift at Dodger Stadium, one of the biggest distribution sites in the country, she begins to fill her cart with supplies — alcohol, gauze, a sharps container and coolers of vaccine.
 Then she and a small team wheel it out to their spot in the parking lot, and a long line of cars begins to wind its way toward her — their occupants’ windows rolled down and sleeves rolled up.

-Administering the vaccine through a car window is “a little tricky sometimes, especially when you have these tiny little old ladies,” says Castro.
+Administering the vaccine through a car window is “a little tricky sometimes, especially when you have these tiny little old ladies,” Castro says.
 The interactions are often cordial — she often strikes up conversation with patients about their tattoos — but necessarily brief.
 The goal is volume.

 “I think I’ve done 480-something” shots in a single day, she says.
 “I’ve lost count.”

 When people get emotional, “you do want to be the one to comfort them.
-But you also have a little time crunch,” says Castro.
+But you also have a little time crunch,” Castro says.
 “You need to go to the next car.”

-When Justin Ellis, a CVS pharmacy manager in Laveen, Ariz., administers vaccines, he’s the one on wheels.
+When Ellis, the CVS pharmacy manager in Arizona, administers vaccine, he’s the one on wheels.
 Ellis brings needles and vials stored in dry ice to assisted-living and nursing homes in the Phoenix area in his roving vaccination clinic.

 He also brings the party.